David M. Sabet

 Your complete understanding of flea life cycles and total cooperation with professional licensed exterminators are essential for successful flea control.

 - Fleas are transported into an area by animals such as squirrels, raccoons, cats, dogs, opossums, and even humans; or by packages delivered from infested warehouse.
 When there is no residual insecticide left, a new infestation can begin.

 - Keep pets off freshly treated surfaces, including the lawn, until they are dry (usually 2-4 hours).

 - Let the treatment dry before you reenter the home (usually 2-4 hours).

 Please call us at 360-706-9097 or contact us by e-mail if you have any questions or comments; or make an appointment by clicking on the button below for a free estimate on all work that you may want done.
-We are available 6 days a week (Mon.-Sat.) from 10 a.m. to 7 p.m.
+We are available 5 to 6 days a week (Mon.-Sat.) between 10 a.m. to 7 p.m.